-4. Upon information and belief, Blackboard is a Delaware corporation having a principal place of business in Washington, D.C. and offering its products, including those accused herein of infringement, to customers and/or potential customers located in Texas and in the judicial Eastern District of Texas.
+4. Blackboard is a Delaware corporation and offers its products and services, including those accused herein of infringement, to customers and/or potential customers located in Texas and in the judicial Western District of Texas.
 Blackboard may be served with process through its registered agent in Texas: CT Corporation System, 1999 Bryan Street, Suite 900, Dallas, Texas 75201.